Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 ![The One Modifier part bindings appear under the "fire" action on the Actions panel.](Images/OneModifierComposite.png){width="486" height="147"}

-A Composite that requires the user to hold down a "modifier" button in addition to another control from which the actual value of the Binding is determined.
+A One Modifier Composite requires the user to hold down a "modifier" button in addition to another control from which the actual value of the Binding is determined.
 This can be used, for example, for Bindings such as "SHIFT+1".
-Implemented in the [`OneModifierComposite`](xref:UnityEngine.InputSystem.Composites.OneModifierComposite) class.
+This type of Composite binding uses the [`OneModifierComposite`](xref:UnityEngine.InputSystem.Composites.OneModifierComposite) class.
 The buttons can be on any Device, and can be toggle buttons or full-range buttons such as gamepad triggers.

 The result is a value of the same type as the controls bound to the [`binding`](xref:UnityEngine.InputSystem.Composites.OneModifierComposite.binding) part.